reddevill007/coined/README.md

-# COINED - Crytocurrency Educational & News Website
+# [COINED](https://coinedd.netlify.app/) - Crytocurrency Educational & News Website

+To preview our project please visit to our website coined(https://coinedd.netlify.app/)

 ## What is coined ?